starphene/starphene-docs/Project hub (conflict 2025-11-17-02-54-13).md

 Einheit

 "Nothing happened on Tannenbaum Square on 4.8.2089, stop asking us that.
 In other news, celebrity Jane Borisovkaya has made an unprecedented move to discard her old teapot and buy a new one as she didn't like the color.
 Isn't that crazy?"
+"Donating your body to the government triples your chances of going to heaven", pastor says.
+"...and donating your living self ensures you shall never receive anything below God's personal entourage." - he also added as we tugged on the corners of his lips to force a smile.

 Historical events as names for weapons (Century of Humiliation)